Comment on page

 I am also assuming the guest is wearing headphones; if not, you may need to remove

 You can improve the quality a small bit further with some added complexity, by having the host use OBS as the video/audio monitor when speaking to the guest, rather than pulling any audio/video in via a browser window.
-If you use the Electron Capture app instead of OBS browser source plugin, you'll get further improved video quality and audio sync, (since it's more advanced at handling packet loss).
+You can also consider using the Electron Capture app, instead of an OBS browser source, which will let you share one guest video stream with several apps via window-capture.

 For the highest quality, you'll want to record the guest at their native resolution, so if each guest is 1080p resolution, you can capture 4 guests in OBS if OBS is recording at 4K resolution, or you can record each guest as their own independent video.
 Common options here could be to have multiple OBS instances being open, or by using the source-record plugin for OBS: https://obsproject.com/forum/resources/source-record.1285.

 If doing screen shares, or overlays, adding a bit of sharpening as an OBS video effects filter can also help the recording look better.
 Sharpening will make lines and fine details, like hair, pop out a bit more.
 This is especially helpful for text, which is usually a bit soft in video otherwise.

 The relatively new AV1 video codec offers better colors, better compression, and often better frame rates than other codecs.
 If your guest supports it, with a computer that won't overheat because of it, it might be worth trying.

 The biggest impact and limitation is normally the connection itself; please sure that both sides have excellent high-quality connections.
 Bad connections will ruin a stream.

 If the guest is on a mobile device, consider using a USB (lightning) to Ethernet adapter for that phone, to connect it to the Internet router directly, rather than using WiFi.
 If that isn't an option, bonded cellular connections may be an option for some users as well.